Last fact-checked: 7 February 2020

 Find a quality-checked dentist with Dental Departures for root canals in Cancun.
-Save around 80% on price you would expect to pay at home - all while soaking up the sun on vacation to Mexico's most popular coastal city.
+Save up to 80% on prices you would expect to pay at home— all while soaking up the sun on vacation to Mexico's most popular coastal city.

 Root canal treatment may be required to save a tooth rather than removing it if the nerve becomes damaged or infected as a result of cracks or cavities.
 In Cancun, a specialist dentist (an endodontist) will undertake your root canal treatment, following the exact same procedure and protocols as any dentist would in North America.

 Treatment time depends on whether you have had an infection.
 If you have, it may take up to two weeks to complete.
 And for places in which to kill time for a week or two, it doesn't get much better than Cancun.

 Known for its amazing beaches and range of activities both on and underwater, Cancun is much more than a beach resort.
 It is smart, chic and cultured, reflected in the array of fine restaurants, boutique shopping and historical sites that are in and around the area.